-During this process, please keep in mind that my office will be receiving and reviewing more requests for Community Projects than can be supported.
+During this process, please keep in mind that my office will receive and review more requests for Community Projects than can be supported.
 That is why it is extremely important that every project applicant also pursue other federal, state, or local funding opportunities where applicable.
 As you review this resource guide, please remember that my team is standing by to support you, and to answer any questions that you may have.
 We look forward to working with you to bring important resources to Florida's Tenth Congressional District.

-Sincerely,
+Sincerely, Maxwell Alejandor Fost